Assistant Director for School of Nursing Annual Giving

 Must be friendly and personable; remain professional under pressure.

-Experience in higher education or non-profit setting.
+Work experience in higher education, direct marketing, or non-profit setting.

 Substantive experience working with volunteers and volunteer boards is strongly desired.